 Titling Your Mobile Home

 Like the majority of states across the country, the state of Pennsylvania treats mobile homes like vehicles.
 You title all mobile homes through the Pennsylvania Department of Transportation.
-If it is a single wide you will have one title.
-If the home is a double wide, or multi-section home, each side will be titled.
+Be it a single section or a multi-section home, there is always only one (1) title – if it is a multi-section home the serial number (a.k.a VIN) would end with AB or ABC.
 Typically, if purchasing a new mobile home, the dealer takes care of sending in the required documents.
 Be sure to confirm this with the dealer so that the state has a record of the home on file.

-If you have to handle the titling yourself, such as purchasing a used mobile home privately, the following is required to secure a title:
+If you have to handle the titling yourself, such as purchasing a used mobile home privately that has been on private property and the title canceled, the following is required to secure a title:

 1. Form MV-1 is the Application for Certificate of Title.